owl73/westmarch-landol/class/wizard/necromancer.md

 of a reroll you provided, they permanently lose 1 HP.
 ##### Drawback
 You require a ritual ingredient (salt, herbs, etc.) to cast your spells.
-The ingredient costs 2cp and is not consumed, but �re, water, or isolation could render you unable to cast spells.
+The ingredient costs 2cp and is not consumed, but fire, water, or isolation could render you unable to cast spells.
 ##### Cantrips